 How much is it?

-The current fee is £400 per year.
-This is set out in the Immigration (Health Charge) (Amendment) Order 2018 and displayed on the government website.
+The current fee is £624 per year.
+This is set out in the Immigration (Health Charge) (Amendment) Order 2020 and is displayed on the government website.

-Students and those on the Tier 5 (Youth Mobility Scheme) benefit from a slightly lower cost of £300 per year.
+Students and those on the Tier 5 (Youth Mobility Scheme) benefit from a lower cost of £470 per year.
+So does anyone who is “aged under 18 years at the date of the application (whether that person is the applicant or the dependant of the applicant)”.

 How do I pay?

-The IHS will be paid on the date of your visa application submission.
+The Immigration Health Surcharge will be paid on the date of your visa application submission.
 With the move to mandatory online forms for the majority of immigration applications, the process of paying the IHS has been streamlined so that it is impossible to progress your application without first paying the IHS.

 After you have finalised your application form, you will be taken to a page to pay the IHS and then taken back to your application to continue on to pay the application fee.
 You will need a credit or debit card for this; it’s not possible to pay by cheque or bank transfer, and cash is only accepted from those applying from North Korea.

-What is the legal basis for the IHS?
+What is the legal basis for the Immigration Health Surcharge?

-The IHS first came in to being through the Immigration (Health Charge) Order 2015, a statutory instrument made under powers conferred by section 38 of the Immigration Act 2014.
-The charge was applied to all eligible applications made on or after 6 April 2015.
-The Order was updated in 2018 by the Immigration (Health Charge) (Amendment) Order 2018 which doubled the fees to today’s figures from 8 January 2019.
+The IHS first came into being through the Immigration (Health Charge) Order 2015, a statutory instrument made under powers conferred by section 38 of the Immigration Act 2014.
+The charge, then £200, was applied to all eligible applications made on or after 6 April 2015.
+The Order was updated in 2018, doubling the standard fee to £400, and again in 2020 to reach £624.

 Failure to pay the charge will result in an invalid application (paragraph 34(4) of the Immigration Rules).